-- Our associates treat every person-including those we serve and other associates-with dignity and respect.
-We recognize each person's worth, value and status. - Our associates make decisions to admit, treat, transfer and discharge based on the medical findings of what is best for each patient, resident or client.
-Our associates do not base decisions on the financial status of the patient, resident, client or the organization. - Our associates follow our Statement of Common Values and encourage our patients, residents and clients to participate in considering ethical issues that arise in their care. - Our associates understand that patients, residents and clients must have reasonable access to care based on what is best for them.
-We are dedicated to quality, holistic service in our work that addresses health and wellness, as well as healing for the mind, body and spirit. - Our associates will help our patients, residents and clients to manage their pain through appropriate and timely assessments and pain management care. - Our associates understand that patients, residents and clients must be allowed to express grievances or complaints and we will endeavor to resolve any grievances or complaints in a timely manner. - The responsible physician or other licensed independent practitioner will clearly explain the outcome of any treatment or procedure to our patients, residents or clients, and to their families when appropriate, especially if outcome differs significantly from expected results.
+Our associates treat every person - including those we serve and other associates-with dignity and respect.
+We recognize each person's worth, value and status.

+Our associates make decisions to admit, treat, transfer and discharge based on the medical findings of what is best for each patient, resident or client.
+Our associates do not base decisions on the financial status of the patient, resident, client or the organization.

+Our associates follow the Ethical and Religious Directives for Catholic Health Care Services and encourage our patients, residents and clients to participate in considering ethical issues that arise in their care.

+Our associates understand that patients, residents and clients must have reasonable access to care based on what is best for them.
+We are dedicated to quality, holistic service in our ministry that addresses health and wellness, as well as healing for the mind, body and spirit.
-CERTIFICATION

-- ~
+Our associates will help our patients, residents and clients to manage their pain through appropriate and timely assessments and pain management care.

+Our associates understand that patients, residents and clients must be allowed to express grievances or complaints and we will endeavor to resolve any grievances or complaints in a timely manner.

+The responsible physician or other licensed independent practitioner will clearly explain the outcome of any treatment or procedure to our patients, residents or clients, and to their families when appropriate. especially if outcome differs significantly from expected results.

+Certification

-I acknowledge that I have received a copy of the HealthSpan Corporate Responsibility Program booklet and I agree to read it completely and discuss it with my supervisor, team leader or other managers.
+I acknowledge that I have received a copy of the Mercy Health Corporate Responsibility Program booklet and I agree to read it and discuss it with my supervisor, team leader or other managers.

-I certify that I will comply with the Code of Responsibility and Standards of Responsible Conduct, and any other standards or policies set by my organization, throughout my association with HealthSpan.
+I certify that I will comply with the Code of Responsibility and Standards of Responsible Conduct, and any other standards or policies set by my organization, throughout my association with Mercy Health.

 I attest it is my responsibility to identify and disclose any Conflicts of Interest (COI) that would impact my job now and in the future.
-I recognize it is my responsibility to report any conflicts via the organization's COI form or report the conflict to the Corporate Responsibility Department.
+I recognize it is my responsibility to report any conflicts via the organization's COI form or report the conflict to my Corporate Responsibility Officer.

-I also certify that I am not barred from taking part in federal or state-funded health care programs; and I agree to inform the Corporate Responsibility Department if this occurs while I am associated with HealthSpan.
+I also certify that I am not barred from taking part in Federal or State-Funded health care programs; and I agree to inform my Corporate Responsibility Officer if this occurs while I am associated with Mercy Health.

+Name:

-Name: [Please print]
+[please print]

 Department:

 Organization:

+Signature:

-Signature: Date:
+Date:

-Please complete this certification and submit it to your training facilitator or Corporate Responsibility Department as documentation of your attendance at this orientation session and your receipt of this booklet.
+Please complete this certification and submit it to your training facilitator or Corporate Responsibility Officer as documentation of your attendance at this orientation session and your receipt of this booklet.
 Thank you.